lcm85000/MIST4610_GroupProject1/README.md

 ![THREE](img/queries/THREE.png)

 ## Query 4
-This query retrieves data about membership tiers, equipment, and purchases based on the specified conditions and regular expression matching.
+This query is useful for retrieving information about premium membership tiers, expensive equipment purchases, and discounted or sale-related transactions that occurred within a specified time frame.
+It helps in analyzing data related to premium memberships, expensive equipment sales, and promotional activities, providing valuable insights for sales analysis and customer behavior evaluation.

 ![FOUR](img/queries/FOUR.png)